PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 ## Troubleshooting service deployment

-There are a lot of elements to a real-time service deployment, including the trained model, the runtime environment configuration, the scoring script, the container image, and the container host.
-Troubleshooting a failed deployment, or an error when consuming a deployed service can be complex.
+There are a lot of elements to a real-time service deployment, including the trained model, the runtime environment configuration, the scoring script, the container image and the container host.
+Troubleshooting a failed deployment or an error when consuming a deployed service can be complex.

 ### Check the service state